Do Medicare and Medicaid Pay for Assisted Living?

 Paying for Room and Board in Assisted Living

 Your best bet is to plan for retirement and potential long-term needs early.
 If, however, time has crept up on you and you need to finance assisted living sooner rather than later, then see whether you qualify for Medicaid or can receive a waiver.
 Even if you receive Medicaid coverage, you will still be responsible for room and board.
-Since those fees in the U.S. cost approximately $3,000 per month on average, that means you’ll owe approximately $36,000 a year even after Medicaid assistance.
-Personal and retirement savings, life insurance, a reverse mortgage, the proceeds from a home sale, and veterans’ benefits are just a few ways to pay down your cost.
+Since those fees can average roughly $3,000 per month or more, depending on your state, that means you'll owe approximately $36,000 a year even after Medicaid assistance.
+Personal and retirement savings, life insurance, a reverse mortgage, the proceeds from a home sale, and veterans' benefits are just a few ways to pay down your cost.
 Long-term care insurance can also come into play.

-As you consider how you’ll pay for assisted living — including the room and board portion Medicaid won't cover — remember to plan for expenses that often go overlooked, such as move-in deposits, moving expenses, and increased costs over time because of elevated care needs.
-Be sure to account for a 3 percent to 6 percent rise in prices each year.
-By planning even just a few years ahead, you can identify ways to save yourself money and ensure you’re never surprised when the bills come in.
+As you consider how you'll pay for assisted living — including the room and board portion Medicaid won't cover — remember to plan for expenses that often go overlooked, such as move-in deposits, moving expenses, and increased costs over time because of elevated care needs.
+Be sure to account for a 3 to 6 percent rise in prices each year as senior care costs have traditionally trended upward.
+By planning even just a few years ahead, you can identify ways to save yourself money and ensure you're never surprised when the bills come in.

 To learn more about care options, check out our helpful guides.